SIAT-IAT-355/A7-Milestone3-Initial-Progress/README.md

 ### 1. Establish Your Website Structure

-- **Set Up the Framework**:
-  Begin creating the foundational structure for your website.
+This milestone focuses on planning the structure and layout of your visualizations on your project website.
-  - Include placeholders for all planned visualizations based on the wireframes from Milestone 2.
-  - Ensure your website layout is logical and user-friendly.
-  - Work on making your website responsive.

-- **Add Basic Styling**:
+#### 1. Create a Website Layout in Figma

+- Design a website layout using **Figma** (or any preferred design tool) that shows where each visualization will be placed.
+- Explain why each visualization is positioned in its respective location, considering factors such as readability, user flow, and interaction.

+#### 2. Plan Tools and Roles

+- Identify any specific tools or libraries (e.g., D3.js, Vega-Lite) needed to create the visualizations or interactive elements.
+- If working in a group, assign roles and responsibilities to ensure smooth collaboration.

+#### 3. Basic HTML and Styling
   Start applying basic CSS to ensure a clean, readable structure.
 Focus on layout and navigation elements.
   For responsive websites, and in general, you can use frameworks like [Bootstrap](https://getbootstrap.com/) or [Tailwind](https://tailwindcss.com/) to make using CSS easier (but you will have to learn those frameworks).

----

 ### 2. Develop Preliminary Visualizations

-- **Create Initial Visualizations**:
+#### 1. Create Initial Visualizations:
   Use tools like **D3.js**, **Vega-Lite**, or another library to create working prototypes of your visualizations.
 - Ensure basic functionality is in place for each visualization.
 - Avoid over-focusing on advanced styling or interactivity at this stage.

-- **Integrate Visualizations into the Website**:
+#### 2. Integrate Visualizations into the Website:
-  Embed your visualizations into the website and ensure they are accessible from the relevant sections.
+- Embed your visualizations into the website and ensure they are accessible from the relevant sections.

 ---

 ### 3. Reflect on Challenges and Progress

-- **Identify Challenges**:
+#### 1. Identify Challenges:
   Document any difficulties encountered during this phase, such as coding issues, data inconsistencies, or tool limitations.

-- **Reflect on Progress**:
+### 2. Reflect on Progress:
   Provide a brief summary of what you have accomplished so far, including what remains to be done.

 ---